AlexSosnkowski/AlexSosnkowski.github.io/_projects/05_AIchat.md

 A vector database is similar to any SQL database (in fact, many are some form of SQL database on the backend) except that they contain high dimensional (usually thousands of dimensions) embeddings for the text they store.
 Text embeddings are a way of representing text as a large vector or list of numbers (usually obtained from a neural network).
 We can intuitively think of each dimension as encoding how far the text is on some "axis".
 A simple example might be a dimension that represents heat - so text surrounding something hot would have a large value in this dimension and vice versa.
 In reality, it is often not intuitive what exactly these dimensions represent, however, they capture a semantic understanding of the text in a mathematical structure that is capable of being concretely compared to other embeddings (using vector distance metrics).

 For my system, I used ChromaDB with OpenAI's Ada002 embeddings and a cosine similarity metric.
 Text in the form of ideal question, answer pairs can be added to the vector database through a command line Python tool that accepts either a csv file format or directory of text files each storing a q&a pair.
+A similar technique could be used on collections of documents instead by encoding each document in small, paragraph or so chunks.

 <img src="./AIchat/cml.png">